joffb/cygnals/README.md

 Samples can be one-shot or looped.
 When looping is enabled, the entire sample will loop i.e. it is not possible to loop sub-regions of the sample.

+Samples can be played back at one of four sample rates: 24000hz (Colour only), 12000hz, 6000hz or 4000hz.
+Samples which are not at one of these sample rates are first resampled to the nearest compatible rate.

+### Effect compatibility
-NB: Most effects other than Note Cut and Note Delay will not work on Samples.
+* Only the Note Cut and Note Delay effects currently work with samples
+* Macros are not currently supported
+* Panning is not currently supported

+### Sample Instruments
-When creating an instrument in Furnace which uses samples:
+When creating an instrument in Furnace which uses samples you can either
-+ use the "WonderSwan" instrument type (not "Generic Sample")
++ use the "WonderSwan" instrument type
     + the "Use Sample" checkbox should be ticked on the Sample tab
     + the desired sample should be selected in the dropdown box on the Sample tab

-Samples can be played back at one of four sample rates: 24000hz (Colour only), 12000hz, 6000hz or 4000hz.

-Samples which are not at one of these sample rates are first resampled to the nearest compatible rate.
++ use the "Generic Sample" instrument type
+    + the desired sample should be selected in the dropdown box on the Sample tab The "Sample Map" and "Use Wavetable" features are not supported.

+### ROM Usage
 To play back samples at pitches other than the basic C4 pitch, a new copy of the sample must be created which plays back at the correct speed for one of these sample rates.

 This means that playing a sample at the pitches `C-4, D-4, E-4` will result in three slightly different samples in ROM, one for each pitch.
 The pitch shifted copies will play back at the same sample rate as the original sample.
 The total number of samples and the size of all of the samples in bytes will be reported by the conversion script.

+### Mono vs. Colour Wonderswans
 Depending on whether the Colour Mode Enabled bit of the System Control 2 register is set, samples will be played back using either Sound DMA or HBlank Timer Interrupts.

 ### Mono limitations